Evelyn Wood (British Army officer): Hunting

 Wood hunted an average 46 days out of his 60 days leave each year, almost up until his death.
 He was convinced that hunting was of great value in training officers by encouraging horsemanship and developing an eye for terrain and for rapid decision-making in dangerous situations.
-He was often injured, on one occasion whilst at Staff College falling on the crown of his head so badly that his neck swelled as if he were suffering from a large double goitre.
+He was often injured, on one occasion while at Staff College falling on the crown of his head so badly that his neck swelled as if he were suffering from a large double goitre.
 During the Second Boer War he was injured in the chest when he fell against a crucifix, worn under his shirt, which had belonged to his late wife.

 Parnell divorce scandal

-The Wood family were financially dependent on their wealthy, eccentric spinster Aunt Ben.
+The Wood family were financially dependent on their wealthy, eccentric 'Aunt Ben', the widow of Benjamin Wood.
 She gave each sibling £5,000 but Evelyn received nothing since he had married a Catholic.
 She later paid him an allowance for a time.
 His brother-in-law later paid him enough of a salary to keep horses, grooms, hounds and servants, supposedly for supervising estates in Ireland, although it is unclear that he ever devoted much time to this task.
 Wood had to appeal to Aunt Ben for cash after the First Boer War.